 - A micro fiber cleaning cloth

-If you are shooting in RAW (probably a good idea), you're going to want to pick up a 60GB flash drive and a few nice hefty external hard drives.
+If you are shooting in RAW (probably a good idea), you're going to want to pick up a 64GB flash card and a few nice reliable external hard drives.
 I keep three copies of everything digital that can't be replaced.
 I've seen hard drives die and it's not a fun problem to have.
-So make lots of backups!
+So make lots of backups.

 I've got three tripods.
 A MeFOTO BackPacker (though I wouldn't take it backpacking), a Joby Gorillapod, and a Goliton Mini Tripod.